TheLastCylon/ecosystem/documentation/distributed_tracking.md

 Yes, all your endpoint function have to be able to accept that parameter.

-Wither you use it in your endpoint function or not, does not matter.
+Wither you use it in your function or not, does not matter.
 They all have to be able to receive that parameter when called.
 And yes, the framework forces you to have it there, rather than as a `**kwargs` parameter.
 Exactly because we want the choice **not** to use it, to be an explicit, and very visible